 I felt it was fate that the last chapter of High School Musical fell on my graduation year.
 I daydreamed that I was Troy Bolton's SO while Can I Have This Dance was playing, as one would think so fondly of the iconic Dirty Dancing scene with Patrick Swayze and Jennifer Grey.
 This was a Catholic schoolgirl's fantasy.
 (I never had a prom; I blame the nuns.)
 To this day, I still *feel* things when watching that video.

-Before I had a glossy pink Apple iPod Nano (4th generation to be exact, with 16GB), I’d select and put music in a white MP3 player, which could only hold 30 tracks; it looked like a Chiclet.
-These were the crème de la crème from a 15-year-old’s perspective.
-Once I had exhausted every song—conjured up all possible scenarios in my head—I deleted them and exchanged for another.
+Before Taylor Swift and her remastered Love Story, a nostalgic return to my early teenage years pining for a boy who couldn't care less, I had a glossy pink Apple iPod Nano (4th generation to be exact, with 16GB).
+I'd carefully curate music in a white MP3 player, which could only hold 30 tracks; it looked like a Chiclet.
+These were the crème de la crème from a 15-year-old's perspective.
+Once I had exhausted every song—conjured up all possible scenarios in my head—I deleted them and exchanged for others.